hyosung11/practical-javascript/README.md

 5. It should have a way to delete a todo

 ## Version 2 - Functions
-1. It should have a funciton to display todos
+1. It should have a function to display todos
 2. It should have a function to add todos
 3. It should have a function to change todos
 4. It should have a function to delete todos